aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-connect-cluster.md

 3. Next, to launch a terminal (where the rest of the lab will run), click **Activities** > **Terminal**:

 ![DCV Terminal](/images/hpc-aws-parallelcluster-workshop/dcv-terminal.png)

+{{% notice info %}}
+If the DCV screen (Linux desktop) goes blue at any stage with the current date and time, click inside it and push the space bar.
+The screen automatically locks after a period of time.
+{{% /notice %}}